-The Training Division is responsible for maintaining all training and records for every employee.
-They are responsible for making sure all yearly requirements are met for not only the Sheriff's Office but for the employees.
-The Training Division is responsible for coordinating the outfitting and equipment assignment of all new hires.
-The Training Division is responsible for making sure all new hires complete all required training and paperwork.
-The Training Division is responsible for scheduling all off duty assignments and special events.
+The Training Division is responsible for maintaining all training and records required for every employee.
+They make sure requirements are met for not only the Sheriff's Office.
+The Training Division is responsible for coordinating the outfitting and equipment assignment of all new hires, for making sure all new hires complete all required training and paperwork, and for scheduling all off duty assignments and special events.